Find Affordable College Courses

 Best Tennessee Schools for Affordable Quality for a Master's in Communication & Journalism

 Our 2023 rankings named The University of Tennessee - Knoxville the best value school in Tennessee for communication and journalism students working on their master’s degree.
-Located in the city of Knoxville, UT Knoxville is a public school with a fairly large student population.
+Located in the city of Knoxville, UT Knoxville is a public school with a very large student population.

 #3